Complex orientations and $\text{TP}$ of complete DVRS: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Mona Merling, Thomas Nikolaus, and Holger Reich for comments on a draft of this note, and Jack Morava for inspiration.
+The author would like to thank Mona Merling, Thomas Nikolaus, and Holger Reich for feedback on an early draft of this note, and Jack Morava and Andrew Salch for inspirational conversations.
+The author would also like to thank an anonymous referee for their suggestions, which have led to improvements of the paper.
 The author was informed that similar calculations where done by Bhatt--Morrow--Scholze, Hesselholt, and Krause--Nikolaus independently in unpublished work, so the author acknowledges these other computations.